weaviate/xk6-weaviate/README.md

 ### Object Operations
 - Batch create objects with properties and vectors
 - Batch delete objects based on where filters
+- Insert individual objects with properties and vectors
+- Fetch objects with various filtering options

 ### Multi-tenancy Operations
 - Create tenants for a collection